 This table reports coefficients estimated from pooled OLS regressions on six post-event dummies, which take the value of one during 36 months after the event and zero otherwise.
 We estimate the regressions using all stocks in the Compustat Global database over the period from Jan.
 1996 to Dec.
 2020 with available predicted log return based on the five-characteristic model (C5) (columns 1-3) or the fourteen-characteristic model (C14) (columns 4-6).
 The dependent variable in columns (1) and (4) is the realized monthly log return.
 In the other columns, the dependent variable is the realized monthly log return less the benchmark log return.
-In columns (2) and (5), the benchmark is the predicted log return obtained from the regression of month t log returns on month t-1 characteristics specified in Table 1: the five-characteristic model (C5) or the fourteen-characteristic model (C14).
-The predicted log return for the stocks in each country is obtained from the regression of month t log returns on month t-1 characteristics specified in Table 1 using all available stocks in this country.
-The predicted log return for month t is the average regression intercept over the prior twelve months plus the sum of products of average slope coefficients over the prior twelve months and month t-1 characteristics.
+In columns (2) and (5), the benchmark is the realized log return to the size-and-book-to-market matched firm.
+In columns (3) and (6), the benchmark is the predicted log return obtained from the regression of month t log returns on month t-1 characteristics specified in Table 1: the five-characteristic model (C5) or the fourteen-characteristic model (C14).
+The predicted log return for the stocks in each country is obtained from the regression intercept over the prior twelve months plus the sum of products of average slope coefficients over the prior twelve months and month t-1 characteristics.
 See Appendix I for definitions of the characteristics.
-AAC indicates the average absolute coefficient on the six post-event dummies.
-The last row reports the p-value of the joint test that the coefficients on all the six post-event dummies (or all the six coefficient differentials across models) are zero.
+AAC indicates the average absolute coefficient differentials across models) are zero.
 We control for region and month fixed effects and cluster the standard errors by firm and month following the suggestion of Petersen (2009).
 T-statistics are reported in parentheses.
 Superscripts , and correspond to statistical significance at the one, five and ten percent levels, respectively.